kirarisk/DeParty/README.md

 DeParty combines video conferencing with decentralized governance and token-gated access, powered by Solana and MagicBlock's Ephemeral Rollups technology for near-instant finality.

+## Live Demo

+The application is deployed and live at: [DeParty - The Hub for Degen Parties](https://departy.vercel.app/)

+Program ID on Devnet: ParTyJHHCxDHCZkeXBZTAtMQT1t1eospvjgYdpYQmHb

 ## Project Overview

 DeParty is a decentralized application that enables users to: